As we mark the 50th anniversary of Earth Day, the theme – climate action – is more relevant and palpable than ever.

 Sustainable packaging and climate change

 For us, sustainability starts with sourcing.
 At Sustana Fiber, our main source of materials is recovered paper from recycling facilities across North America.
-That includes sorted office paper, cups and paper materials that have fiber we can extract and reuse to manufacture new recycled fiber for use in new paper packaging.
+That includes sorted office paper, cups and paper materials that have fiber we can extract and reuse to manufacture new, sustainable recycled fiber for use in new paper packaging.

-Ultimately, using recycled fiber for making new paper packaging is critical in the fight against climate change.
+Ultimately, using sustainable recycled fiber for making new paper packaging is critical in the fight against climate change.
 Worldwide, deforestation accounts for roughly 15 percent of all greenhouse gas emissions (not to mention the devastating consequences deforestation has on wildlife and human health).

 Manufacturing the main alternative to paper packaging – plastic – also has negative climate change consequences.
 Along with wreaking havoc on natural ecosystems, including our oceans, and clogging urban infrastructure, plastics also require huge amounts of oil to produce.

-Recycled paper fiber, though, provides a viable solution to the world’s packaging needs, without the same harmful consequences to the environment.
+Sustainable recycled paper fiber, though, provides a viable solution to the world’s packaging needs, without the same harmful consequences to the environment.
 On a single day, we process 2.2 million pounds of recycled paper materials – all of which didn’t have to come from forests.

 Circular economy, sustainable future